royredman4/SI-Sessions/CPSC-120/C-Strings/Readme.md

 What is similair between them?

 Assignment #2: Create a C-String of 7 characters (not including the null) that will ask the user to fill in with a word of their choice.
-The program will then create a second C-string that will make a copy of the first C-String and output the second C-String to the user.
+The program will then output the C-String to the user.

 Assignment #3 Ask the user to input a word of their choice (no longer than 12 letters).
 That word will be saved into one C-String and outputted to the user to ensure it was saved.
 The user will be asked to input another